 The cool, clear waters of Millicent Swimming Lake are equally impressive, with a shallow beach and toddler area, plus a pontoon for keen teens and energetic adults.
 With a number of towering trees close to the waterline, you’ll find plenty of shady spots to snooze or leaf through a book while watching your little mites splash the day away.
 For good eats and coffee close by, try The Shearer’s Cook for all-day-breakfasts, grazing boxes, cakes and slices, and Andy’s Bakery for sweet buns and pastries, smashing pies and seriously good coffee.

 Of course, this is Mount Gambier and the options are endless when it comes to feeding your tribe.
 Nothing quells a road trip riot more than a tummy full of treats, right?
-Get your sugar fix at Crave Dessert Bar, where you can expect anything from Bubble Waffles to Ice Cream Tacos and Fairy Floss Burritos.
-Others in town include Metro Bakery and Café (think: fresh-baked goodies plus full breakfasts, lunches and dinners), Presto Eatery for brunch and coffee (and cocktails for you!), and Scroll Queen for their assortment of deliciously carby, sweet and delectable scrolls.
+Get your ice cream fix at Badenochs Ice Cream Cafe to melt away that summer heat!
+This deli is a favourite with the locals and not only stocks countelss flavours of good old fashioned ice cream, but serves up fresh sandwiches and scrumpcious hot food, plus a colourful selection of sweets and treats!
+And if that isn't enough, just next door you'll be spoilt for choice with Scroll Queen's assortment of deliciously carby, sweet and delectable scrolls.
+Others in town include Metro Bakery and Café (think: fresh-baked goodies plus full breakfasts, lunches and dinners) and Presto Eatery for brunch and coffee (and cocktails for you!).

 Picnic at the Pool.